 Improved air quality, household safety, and natural disaster safety are some of the many benefits of our solar power:

 Health improves due to reduction in smoke inhalation, with household members coughing 56% less.

 97% of those surveyed say they feel safer, with lower risk of fires and injuries, and the ability to seek help at night.

 Replacing kerosene with solar energy eliminates the risks of severe burns and household fires, leaving families safer and parents more comfortable when their children study at night.

-With our lanterns, search and rescue teams can effectively ensure people's safety and provide early warning on floods through checking reservoirs at night.
+With our lanterns, search and rescue teams can effectively ensure people's safety and provide an early warning of floods by checking reservoirs at night.